alistair-kane/alistair-kane/README.md

 * 🌖 Technology is constantly evolving and I believe in continuous learning to achieve the most compatible and efficient solutions

-* 🌝 I'm always eager to collaborate on projects that challenge me and make a difference
+* 🌝 I'm always eager to collaborate on projects that are challenging and making a difference!

 <h3 align="left">Toolbox 🧰</h3>
 <p align="left">